nitinsahu19/React.js-Demo/README.md

 Transaction Management: Add, edit, and delete your transactions, and categorize them into income or expense categories.

-Expense Categories: Easily categorize your expenses, helping you analyze and track your spending habits.
+Interactive Chart Visualization: Visualize your expenses with dynamic charts and graphs for a clear overview of your spending patterns.

 Accessibility and Responsiveness: The app is designed to be accessible to a wide range of users and is responsive on different devices.